Insects transmit pathogens like bacteria, viruses, and parasites

 Bacterial or Viral or Fungal: Myelitis (an infection of the spinal cord).

 When both the brain and the spinal cord become inflamed, the condition is called Encephalomyelitis.

 A. Protozoa: Babesia, (Babesia Microti, Babesia Divergens, Babesia Duncani <There are over 100 species of Babesia, a blood parasite> Piroplasmosis, Nantucket Fever, Texas Cattle Fever, Redwater Fever, Tick Fever.
 Babesia lives inside red blood cells.

 Parasite Testing: Parasitology Center

 *Bobcat Fever (reported only in cats) is a type of Protozoa.
-See our category for Dog and Cat Support for items that may assist with this fatal feline disease.

 A. Fungus illness and fungus overgrowth (often results due to antibiotic use.)